FLUORIDATION OF WATER SUPPLY

 Did NSW Health know?

-Yes.
 In January 2019 Council staff formally advised the Water unit of NSW Health that Council was not able to fluoridate the Dubbo water supply due to a leaking storage tank.
 Regular communication has taken place since this time.

 Who is responsible for this?